High Protein Chicken Mac and Cheese

 Step 1: Cook the pasta.
 Preheat your oven to 375°F. Meanwhile, bring a large pot of salted water to a boil.
 Add the rotini pasta and cook until just al dente, according to the package instructions.

-Step 2: Brown the proteins.
-While the pasta cooks, sauté the pancetta in a large skillet over medium heat until it starts to crisp up, then add the chicken, and sauté until the chicken is no longer pink.
+Step 2: Sauté pancetta.
+While the pasta cooks, sauté the pancetta in a large skillet over medium heat until it starts to crisp up, about 5-6 minutes.
+Transfer the pancetta to a paper-towel-lined plate to absorb excess grease.

 Step 3: Put it all together.
 Drain the pasta well and transfer it to a large mixing bowl.
-Add the cooked chicken and pancetta, along with all remaining ingredients.
+Add the shredded rotisserie chicken and pancetta, along with all remaining ingredients.
 Stir until well combined, then pour the mixture into a greased casserole dish.

 Step 4: Bake, rest, and serve.
-Bake uncovered for 30 minutes, or until the top is golden and the edges are bubbling.
-Let it rest briefly -and enjoy!
+Bake uncovered for 30 minutes, or until the top is set and the edges are bubbling.
+Let it rest for 10-15 minutes to allow it to firm up, then slice and enjoy!

 Recipe tips and FAQs